yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/12-express_middleware/lab/12-express_middleware.md

   * `.gitignore`
   * `README.md`

+## Description
-## Description (feel free to use the in-class lecture code from today as a point of reference)
+  * *note: feel free to use the in-class lecture code from today as a point of reference - the following requirements are directly based off of what was built in lecture*
   * Create a `node.js` and `express.js` REST API with `GET`, `POST`, and `PUT` routes
   * Create an `error-middleware` module to handle errors and error messages
     * be sure to use the `http-errors` module to associate your errors with the appropriate status code
-  * Create a custom `cors-middleware` module, that uses the npm `cors` module, to allow for public access to your API
+  * Create a custom `cors-middleware` module, that uses the npm `cors` module, to allow anyone access to your API
   * Add a `deleteItem` and `availIDs` method to your `storage` module for deleting items and displaying all available id's when performing `GET` requests to `/api/resource-name`
   * Add an `updateNote`, `fetchNote`, and `fetchIDs` static method to your `Note` constructor - these should be used in order to update a note, get a note, and access all notes at the `/api/resource-name` endpoint
-    * be sure to use the `storage` module as the core logic for this, your `Note` methods should just be wrappers for convenience
+    * use the `storage` module as the main logic for this, your `Note` methods should just be wrappers for convenience
   * Create a `note-router` module to handle all `GET`, `POST`, and `PUT` routes
   * Create a series of `note-route-tests` to test your routes and expected results
     * **hint:** you'll want to use the `before` and `after` hooks provided by `mocha` in order to setup an example note or other associated mock data